xihaoCCC/Multimodal_Gaussian_Distribution/README.md

 ## Installation
-The project is coded in Python 3, and please see the necessary packages in the main.ipynb.
+This project is developed using Python 3.
+Refer to `main.ipynb` for the required packages.

 ## File Descriptions